loopstick/CCA_Mechatronics_Spring2020/README.md

 - **Homework:**
   - Motorize your contraption!
-    - Take a short video of your _working_ Motorized Mechanical Contraption (MMC) and upload it to your Github repository
+    - Control the speed of the motor using [analogWrite](https://www.arduino.cc/reference/en/language/functions/analog-io/analogwrite/) to prevent damage to your contraption.
+I recommend starting with a very slow speed at first. (i.e. set analogWrite to 127, 50% of full speed)
     - Here is an example Arduino program that just sets the speed of the motor and doesn't change anything:
 	[setMotorSpeed](/examples/setMotorSpeed)
+    - Study the Arduino Button [tutorial](https://www.arduino.cc/en/Tutorial/Button)
+    - Using the case study as an example, add a switch to your contraption so it moves only when you press the switch is pressed.
+  - Take a short video of your _working_ Motorized Mechanical Contraption (MMC) and upload it to your Github repository

-### Week 4: Friday, February 9, 2018
+### Week 4: Monday, February 18, 2019
 - Motorized Contraptions critique
 - Lecture
   - ARDUINO Introduction